HammyHavoc/public/Beliefs.md

 -------------------------
 * Most jobs lost in 2008-present aren't going to come back, new ones have to be created from scratch
 * In the future, working will be more thoroughly decoupled from having the means to live
-* We'll have a President that admits to being atheist or agnostic by 2025
+* America will have a President that admits to being atheist or agnostic by 2025
 * Power will be more quickly redistributed when it gets too heavy at the top

 On The Future Of Earth (2100)